 A Brief History of Midland University

-Founded in 1883, Midland University is the product of college and church mergers.
-Midland College was established at Atchison, Kansas, by the General Synod of the Evangelical Lutheran Church on September 15, 1887.
+Midland University was founded in 1883 as a result of college and church mergers.
+First, Midland College was established at Atchison, Kansas, by the General Synod of the Evangelical Lutheran Church on September 15, 1887.
 The name Midland College was selected because of its central location in the United States.

 Midland University inspires people to learn and lead in the world with purpose.